Rsantct/pe.audio.sys/pe.audio.sys/doc/20_Reference SPL calibration.md

-6. Set pe.audio.sys:
+6. Ensure pe.audio.sys has not any running eq:

     ```
     level:          -20
     loudness_ref:   0
+    loudness_trak:  off
-    drc:            the one you have prepared, or none (*)
+    drc:            none, or the one you have prepared (*)
     bass:           0
     treble:         0
     target:         not much relevant, but none is preferred.